VPP Frequently Asked Questions

 4. Who notifies the Board that I have applied for nonresident licensure?

 The VPP process and your nonresident licensure application are separate.
 You must contact your state board(s) of pharmacy directly to apply for a nonresident license.
-In addition, it is recommended that you also contact your board of pharmacy to confirm that a VPP inspection will suffice for any inspection requirements associated with that nonresident licensure application.
+In addition, it is recommended that you also contact the board of pharmacy to confirm that a VPP inspection will suffice for any inspection requirements associated with that nonresident licensure application.
 Each state has individual requirements for nonresident licensure that may go beyond the VPP application.
-NABP will actively report licensee information, such as inspection and disciplinary action history as well as license verifications, from the pharmacy e-Profiles to the state boards of pharmacy as an information resource for the boards to use when making licensing decisions.
+NABP will actively report licensee information, such as inspection and disciplinary action history as well as license verifications, from the facility e-Profiles to the state boards of pharmacy as an information resource for the boards to use when making licensing decisions.

 5. What are the next steps after I’ve submitted a VPP application?